Page configuration

 Metadata

-Each page in your application should have unique metadata to improve user experience and search engine visibility:
+Each page on your website should have unique metadata for good search engine visibility:

 - Title: Appears in browser tabs and search results

-- Language: Specify the language of your page content
+- Language: Specifies the language of your page content for accessibility purposes

-- Description: Provides additional context for search engines and social media shares
+- Description: Appears in search engine results and social media shares

-You can bind any metadata value to formulas by clicking the formula button next to each field.
+You can bind any metadata value to formulas and variables by clicking the fx button next to each field.

 Sometimes you need to add external resources to your page, such as third-party scripts or custom fonts.

-In the URL panel under Head assets, you can:
+In the URL panel under Additional head elements, you can:

-- 1Choose the resource type from the dropdown (script, link or style)
+- 1Choose the resource type from the dropdown (script, meta, link, style or noscript)

 - 2Provide content or reference external resources